-When this rhythm is broken, our immunity gets compromised and we fall sick from any external changes such as that of food, temperature, and due to exposure of microorganisms including bacteria, yeasts, and viruses.
+When this rhythm is broken, our immunity gets compromised.
+And then we can fall sick from any external changes such as changes in food, temperature, and due to exposure of microorganisms including bacteria, yeasts, and viruses.

 Functioning of Our Immune System

-- Production of specific killer cells to destroy the antigens
+- PROTECTS: It produces specific killer cells to destroy the pathogens

 Natural Immune Boosting Foods should be consumed on a daily basis

 It is very common to pop in pills of supplements containing multi-vitamins or minerals and feel that our immunity is getting supported.

 However, these synthetic supplements tax our body’s inner functioning.
 They slow down our digestive system and also alter the functioning of our gut microbiome in the long run.

 You may also be prone to over dosing as you do not really know how much is enough and where it is going in the body.
 That’s why it’s best to get your vitamins and minerals from your food rather than in pill form.

 Of course, there are some exceptions to this, specifically in cases of acute need or for somebody going through transition phases of life.

 However, for majority of the individuals it is best to get a wholesome diet containing plenty of immune boosting foods in the natural form.